 When reading, students will continue to revise comprehension strategies with a particular focus on cause and effect, word meaning and identifying the author’s purpose.
 The Year Six students will compile different activities to create a book bag on a focus text.
 Information and procedural are the focus writing genres, with lessons involving the VCOP and Seven Steps Programs.
 Students will also be writing and storyboarding scripts for our Film Festival in September.
 The SMART spelling approach will focus on the term three sounds and specific spelling and plural rules.
 The Berwick Lodge Radio Show is a key area of speaking and listening and script writing within the senior school curriculum – so please tune into 97.7fm on Wednesdays at 2pm.

 The students will focus on the number concepts of fractions, decimals and percentages and their connections between each other.
-They will examine percentage discounts and connect this to their economics unit of work.
-Measurement activities will look at different data displays and tables.
+They will examine percentage discounts while measurement activities will look at different data displays and tables.
 The students will use grids, including Cartesian planes, to enlarge drawings and to plot co-ordinates.
 They will conduct chance experiments and describe the probabilities of outcomes.
 The Problem Based Learning focus for this term is ‘Look for a Pattern’.

 Inquiry – Year 5